-iii Position Statements
+iii.
+Position Statements

 The Center and Respondent may each submit a position statement of no more than five pages setting forth the basis for their respective positions.
 Each party may also present such evidence as it deems necessary.

-The position statement may also address jurisdictional objections (i.e., whether the Center has jurisdiction over the Respondent) or allegations that the Center failed to follow its procedures.

-All other issues and objections, if any, are reserved and preserved for a hearing on the final Decision, if any.
+The position statement may also address jurisdictional objections or allegations that the Center failed to follow its procedures.
+All other issues and objections, if any, are reserved and preserved for a hearing on the final Decision.